 Since the time of ancient Egypt, smallpox has proven to be one of the most devastating diseases to humankind.
-Widespread smallpox epidemics and huge death tolls fill the pages of our history books.
-Over the course of history, one-third of the people who contracted smallpox died.
+Widespread smallpox epidemics and their associated death tolls fill the pages of history books.

 - high fever

 These symptoms lasted about

 Just as the patient started to feel better, a rash would appear.
 The rash started on the face and then spread to the hands, forearms, and the main part of the body.

 The virus would be contagious until the rash disappeared.